 Sean Derivan is the founder of Precision Metal Manufacturing; Sean stepped back from running the business in 2023 when he retired.
 Sean is still available to provide consultancy to our new owner Michael, when his historical knowledge of the business is needed.

 A Midwesterner by birth, Sean was born and raised in Port Clinton, Ohio, on the shore of Lake Erie.
 Sean spent his childhood years fishing, hunting and fixing up old cars.

-After high school, in 1984, he enlisted in the U.S. Army.
-After basic training, he attended AIT at Aberdeen Proving Grounds, Maryland, where he got his primary job training as a welder/metalworker.
-From there he moved to his permanent duty station at Ft Stewart, Georgia, where he served in a tank battalion for the next 3 1/2 years.
+After high school he enlisted in the U.S. Army in 1984.
+After basic training, he attended AIT at Aberdeen Proving Grounds, Maryland, where he got his primary job training as welder/metalworker.
+From there he moved to a permanent duty station at Ft Stewart, Georgia, where he served in a tank battalion for the next 3+ years.

 “I was fortunate enough to be sent to the US Army’s national training center at Ft Irwin, California…twice.
 I was deployed to Egypt for training as well, where I spent several weeks in the scorching sands of the Sahara Desert.
 I even got to visit Cairo, Egypt which was a real culture shock to say the least.
 Things are so much different in that part of the world.
 I also had the opportunity to visit the pyramids and the all the other wonders that Egypt has to offer.
 Even got to tour the inside of one of the pyramids.
 A time I will never forget.”